hackeryarn/blog/content/post/dry.md

 I encourage you to read the section linked above if you're not afraid of too many parentheses.
 But for the purpose of this article I can sum up this concept as: build abstractions in well defined layers.

 Without reading the linked section, you might wonder what constitutes a layer.
 The most basic layer that every program has is the language itself.
-All the builtin functions and operators create an abstraction layer over the machine code that executes the program.
+All the built-in functions and operators create an abstraction layer over the machine code that executes the program.
 We would almost never want to go below the level of our language, so it is the bottom of our layers stack.

 The next most common layer is made up of the libraries that we import.
 They provide further abstraction over the language and allow working in terms of the library's domain.

 The layers that we build should work in a similar manner to libraries.
 Each one providing a clear and encapsulated domain.

 When we started our program, we were working in a layer that dealt with employees and their levels.
 By extracting our function, we unintentionally introduced a new layer.
-Because we didn’t put much thought into the extraction, past drying up the code, the layer looked like it dealt with calculating bonuses, but that's too narrow.
+Because we didn’t put much thought into the extraction past DRYing up the code, the layer looked like it only dealt with calculating bonuses but that is too narrow.
 If we take a closer look, we can see that we started on a layer for financial calculations.

 If you prefer to think of it in terms of domains: The first layer belongs to the HR domain.
-It deals with employees, and what their levels entail.
+It deals with employees and what their levels entail.

-The second layer belongs to the accounting domain.
-It deals with the details that go into calculating certain financial concepts -- bonuses being one of them.
+The second layer belongs to the accounting domain: It deals with the details that go into calculating certain financial concepts – bonuses being one of them.

 If we need clarification on terminology or functionality, this distinction points us towards the right group to talk to.
-It also keeps our code closely align to how the real world works.
-And this is a good thing because our programs should emulate the real world.
+It also keeps our code closely aligned with how the real world works – something our programs should emulate.

 ## Applying Abstraction Barriers